 – Guitar & Ukulele Teacher

-From Vancouver, BC, Tejay has been playing the piano for eight years.
+From Vancouver, BC, Tejay has been playing the guitar for eight years.
 For the first four years he practiced in finger style— The other four years, he specialized in classical.
 He was able to raise his playing level abilities due to practicing eight to twelve plus hours a day.
 Tejay has his Bachelors of Music in Guitar Performance and a Minor in Psychology.
 He is also a semifinalist for the Northwest Guitarfest Competition 2019.

 Other than playing the guitar and the ukulele, Tejay also plays beginner level violin, piano, and voice.
 He enjoys playing classical and finger style music on his guitar.